cmscom/netvis/README.md

 # netvis

-NetVis is a package for interactive visualization Python NetworkX graphs within Jupyter Lab.
+NetVis is a package for interactive visualization of Python NetworkX graphs within JupyterLab.
 It leverages D3.js for dynamic rendering and supports HTML export, making network analysis effortless.

+**Version 0.4.0** introduces a MIME renderer architecture that simplifies installation and improves compatibility with modern JupyterLab environments.

 ## Installation